Fancy a road trip in gorgeous Slovenia? So did I!

 - The best time to visit Slovenia (if you want to avoid the crowds and still enjoy some nice weather) is in the months of May and September.
-Naturally, if you want to spend time at the seaside, the summer months are better for a visit, however you’ll need to take into account that the resorts are small and can get jam-packed with tourists in July and August.
+Naturally, if you want to spend time at the seaside, the summer months are better for a visit, however, you’ll need to take into account that the resorts are small and can get jam-packed with tourists in July and August.

 - In order to save a few bucks on your road trip, consider eating at local bakeries.
 You’ll find them everywhere near the city centers and even in small villages, boasting the signpost “Pekarna”.
-They have a wide variety of fresh pastries, huge pizzas and tasty dairy products which you can take with yourself anywhere you go and eat it in the most scenic places in Slovenia.
+They have a wide variety of fresh pastries, huge pizzas and tasty dairy products which you can take with you anywhere you go and eat it in the most scenic places in Slovenia.

 - Don’t forget to pay the road toll as you enter the country to avoid getting a fine.
-If you’re in the country for a shorter period you can purchase a 7-day pass for 15 euros, otherwise pay the 30 euro tax for the entire month.
+If you’re in the country for a shorter period you can purchase a 7-day pass for 15 euros, otherwise, pay the 30 euro tax for the entire month.